mvolkmann/blog/src/prolog.md

 #### Bar Operator

-The `|` operator can be used to get the head and tail of a list.
+The ISO `|` operator can be used to get the head and tail of a list.
 For example:

 ```prolog